arifpambudi242/docxstranslator/README.md

 # doctranslator

-doctranslator is a python script for translating docx file text
+doctranslator is a python script for translating pdf file text

 ### prerequisite